gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :samp:`-gnatD`
   Create expanded source files for source level debugging.
-This switch also suppress generation of cross-reference information (see *-gnatx*).
+This switch also suppresses generation of cross-reference information (see *-gnatx*).
 Note that this switch is not allowed if a previous -gnatR switch has been given, since these two switches are not compatible.